satrijotomo/Python_code/README.md

-# Python_code
+## Python Code
-This repository is used to store useful python scripts and python tips.
+This is the collection of useful python scripts and tips that I found useful and I use them as reference.